bschmalhofer/doc-developer/content/get-started/architecture.rst

 Generic interface operation modules are located under ``$OTRS_HOME/Kernel/GenericInterface/Operation/*``.
 Each operation is contained in a folder called ``Controller``.
 This approach help to define a name space not only for internal classes and methods but for filenames too.
 For example: ``$OTRS_HOME/Kernel/GenericInterface/Operation/Ticket/`` is the controller for all ticket type operations.

-Generic interface operation modules are used as a backend to perform actions requested by a remote system.
+Generic interface operation modules are used as a back end to perform actions requested by a remote system.

-For more information, see: http://doc.otrs.com/doc/
+For more information, see: https://doc.otrs.com/doc/

 Generic Interface Transport Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generic interface network transport modules are located under ``$OTRS_HOME/Kernel/GenericInterface/Operation/*``.
+Generic interface network transport modules are located under ``$OTRS_HOME/Kernel/GenericInterface/Transport/*``.
 Each transport module should be placed in a directory named as the network protocol used.
 For example: The HTTP SOAP transport module, located in ``$OTRS_HOME/Kernel/GenericInterface/Transport/HTTP/SOAP.pm``.

 Generic interface transport modules are used send data to, and receive data from a remote system.

-For more information, see: http://doc.otrs.com/doc/
+For more information, see: https://doc.otrs.com/doc/

 Scheduler Task Handler Modules